platform

 What is a platform?

-Some software is platform-specific, which means the developers have expressly developed their application program to run on one platform -- Windows or Mac, for example.
+When purchasing software, it's important to know what platform the software was written for.
+Some software is platform specific, which means the developers have expressly developed their application program to run on one platform -- Windows or Mac, for example.

 Software developers who want to see how their code behaves on different platforms may use a type of cloud computing called platform as a service, or PaaS.
 Simply put, the cloud provider hosts different combinations of hardware and software platforms on its own infrastructure and the software developer pays to use them.
 This frees the developers from having to install in-house hardware and software when developing and testing a new application.

 The term platform may also go beyond simply describing the underlying architecture to also include software that is built upon the architecture.
-For example, the adoption of virtual machines in an enterprise requires a hypervisor platform, such as Microsoft Hyper-V or VMware vSphere
+For example, the adoption of virtual machines in an enterprise requires a hypervisor platform, such as Microsoft Hyper-V or VMware vSphere.

 The application and platform connection

-Applications may also play a part in the platform concept.
+Applications also play a part in the platform concept.
 Even though an application may require an underlying computing system, such as a particular OS and server or storage hardware, an application may be considered a platform when it is used as a tool for performing meaningful work.

-Software stacks -- combinations of software components -- that allow the deployment of other complex services for the business may also be referred to as platforms.
+Software stacks -- combinations of software components -- that facilitate the deployment of other complex services for the business may also be referred to as platforms.
 For example, an organization that wants to deliver in-house cloud capabilities may deploy the OpenStack framework as a private cloud platform.
+Similarly, a LAMP stack -- Linux, Apache, MySQL and Hypertext Preprocesser (PHP) -- may be referred to as a platform for Linux software development that includes SUSE Linux Enterprise Server as the OS and PHP scripting as the development language.